Best Medicare Advantage Plans for 2019

-Another difference between Original Medicare and Medicare Advantage that is important to note is that Medicare Advantage plans allow you to pay nothing for your covered healthcare costs once you reach a specific limit on your out-of-pocket expenses.
+Another difference between Original Medicare and a Medicare Advantage plan that is important to note is that Medicare Advantage plans allow you to pay nothing for your covered healthcare costs once you reach a specific limit on your out-of-pocket expenses.

-The Centers for Medicare & Medicaid Services (CMS) reports that in 2019 the landscape for Medicare Advantage Plans and the Part D Prescription Drug Program will see some changes in 2019 such as:
+The Centers for Medicare & Medicaid Services (CMS) reports that in 2019 the landscape for the best Medicare Advantage Plans and the Part D Prescription Drug Program will see some changes in 2019 such as:

-- An all-time high for the number of Medicare Advantage enrollments with a projected 22.6 million Medicare Advantage beneficiaries in 2019.
+- An all-time high for the number of Medicare Advantage plan enrollments with a projected 22.6 million Medicare Advantage beneficiaries in 2019.

 - A reduction in the average monthly premiums as they are estimated to decline by $1.81 to $28.00 from 2018.4

-- Approximately 83 percent of Medicare Advantage beneficiaries that continue their current plan will have the same or lower premium in 2019.4
+- Approximately 83 percent of Medicare Advantage plan beneficiaries that continue their current plan will have the same or lower premium in 2019.4

 - Approximately 46 percent of beneficiaries in their current plan will have a zero premium in 2019.4

 - A national increase in the number of plan choices that are available to enrollees.4

 - New types of supplemental benefits such as expanded health and reduced cost sharing.4